-Since 1995, Maite Gomez-Rejón has worked in the Education Departments of the Metropolitan Museum of Art, the Museum of Modern Art, the Los Angeles County Museum of Art, the J. Paul Getty Museum; has taught art history at the college level; and has worked as a private chef and caterer for celebrities.
+Maite Gomez-Rejón has worked in the Education Departments of the Metropolitan Museum of Art, the Museum of Modern Art, the Los Angeles County Museum of Art and the J. Paul Getty Museum, has taught art history at the college level, and has worked as a private chef and caterer.

 A native of South Texas, Maite earned a BFA from the University of Texas at Austin and an MFA from the School of the Art Institute of Chicago.
-After graduate school, she moved to New York City and began her career in museum education, and enrolled in the French Culinary Institute.
-While researching a medieval tapestry at the Metropolitan Museum of Art, she came across a group of medieval cookbooks and her interest in culinary history began.
+After graduate school, she moved to New York City and began her career in museum education and also enrolled in the French Culinary Institute.
+While researching a medieval tapestry at the Metropolitan Museum of Art, she came across a group of period cookbooks and her interest in food history began.
 From that moment on she couldn’t look at a portrait without wondering what the person portrayed had eaten.
-She immersed herself in the cookbook and culinary history collection at the New York Public Library and began combining her love of the fine and culinary arts.
+Maite immersed herself in the cookbook and culinary history collection at the New York Public Library and began combining her love of the fine and culinary arts.

-Maite founded ArtBites in 2007 in an effort to combine her two passions.
-She lives in Los Angeles with her husband and their dog.
+She lives in Los Angeles with her husband and their territorial rescue dog.